Simioniuc-Ionut/QuizzGame-Project-C/README.md

 Project Objectives:

-Secure and efficient connection of n clients to the server.
-Creation of a concurrent multithreading server.
+Secure and efficient connection of n clients to the server.\n Creation of a concurrent multithreading server.
 Implementation of the question table using the SQLite database.
 Sending a Leaderboard to the client including multiple details about each registered player.